DynamicBiosystems/DynamicST-Assist/README.md

 2. Clean up the records of the selected points by clicking the “CLEANPOINTS” button.

-3. Click the ”NEXT” button to Adjust Image step.
+3. 3.Click the ”NEXT” button to the Adjust Image step.

    <div align=center><img src='./images/points.png' width =40%, height=40%></div>